======================================================================

 horrific spells as part of the siege.

-Duffy spent time in Vienna years ago, and as he returns, he is haunted
+Years earlier, Duffy had spent time in Vienna, and as he returns, he

-by memories of past events, and also finds himself having visions of
+is haunted by memories of past events and finds himself having visions

-mythical creatures and being ambushed by shadowy people and demonic
+of mythical creatures and ambushed by shadowy people and demonic

 monsters.

-Upon arriving in Vienna, Duffy reconnects with Epiphany Vogel, a
+Upon arriving, Duffy reconnects with Epiphany Vogel, a former

-former girlfriend, and her father Gustav, who is working on a painting
+girlfriend, and her father Gustav, who is working on a painting he

-he calls "The Death of St. Michael the Archangel".
-It seems the
+calls "The Death of St. Michael the Archangel".
+It seems the painting

-painting is never quite complete, and the elder Vogel is continuously
+is never quite complete, and the elder Vogel is continuously adding

-adding additional detail to the work, causing it to gradually become
+additional detail to the work, causing it to gradually become more and

 Then Duffy finds himself not only drafted into the city's defensive